AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/monitoring-server-capacity-allow-listing-adding-ssh-key.md

   or
 * Directly from the URL: [https://experience.adobe.com/#/controlpanel/domain](https://experience.adobe.com/#/controlpanel/domain)

-## Monitor server capacity, [!UICONTROL whitelist] IP addresses,and add SSH keys
+## Monitor server capacity, [!UICONTROL allow list] IP addresses,and add SSH keys

-This video explains how to access the [!UICONTROL Adobe Campaign Control Panel], monitor the storage of SFTP servers, [!UICONTROL whitelist] an IP address, as well as add a SSH Key.
+This video explains how to access the [!UICONTROL Adobe Campaign Control Panel], monitor the storage of SFTP servers, [!UICONTROL allow list] an IP address, as well as add a SSH Key.

 >[!VIDEO](https://video.tv.adobe.com/v/27270?quality=12)